 Recipes may have been adapted, either using a different cooking method and/or pantry seasonings from the Pampered Chef.
 Appropriate credit has been given to the recipe blogger I have found it from, along with links back to the original source.
 Let’s get cooking!

-Subscribe below to get emails whenever I share new recipes!
+Subscribe below to get emails whenever I share new recipes and tutorials!

 Full of Fall flavors, bits of bacon and dripping with maple glaze, this Maple Bacon Pull-Apart Bread from @delish is sweet and savory – and super-easy to put together!
 I found this recipe on Delish, and I’ve said it before, and I’ll say it again – Delish has a TON of amazing recipes, including the one I’m featuring today!
 I gave their unlimited membership a try last year, so I am speaking from my own (read: they are not paying me for this review) experiences.
 The membership cost me $20 for the year, and it includes a wonderful year-long subscription to their quarterly magazine filled with delicious (and easy!) recipes, unlimited access to Delish recipes, members-only access to a one-on-one hotline to ask for help from their food editors, and other wonderful bonuses.
 You can learn more about their membership here; this is a code I found online, as I believe the normal cost is $35/year, but this code looks like you can still get it for $20/year, which is great!
 I have found it to be extremely useful, although I have not yet taken advantage of their hotline – yet.